Travel to Iran: The Best Tourist Places to Visit in Persia

 Itinerary in Detail

 Tehran has a number of interesting historic and modern sites, even graffiti ones.
-However, your time in the city is limited, so visiting its most impressive museums - Saadabad Palace Complex (also spelled Sa’dabad), The Carpet Museum of Iran, or The Treasury of National Jewels (aka Jewelry Museum) - is probably the best choice.
+However, your time in the city is limited, so visiting its most impressive museums - National Museum of Iran, The Carpet Museum of Iran, and The Treasury of National Jewels (aka Jewelry Museum) - is probably the best choice.

 They say Tehran museums are the best tourist attraction in the city - at least in terms of cultural enlightenment.